mfcano/bigfish/docs/setup_guide.md

     This will:

+    - Check that required ports (8000, 5173, 8081, 4000) are free.
     - Install Python dependencies (`server/requirements.txt`).
     - **Automatically install Node dependencies** (`client/package.json`).
     - Start the Backend (Cloud Functions emulator via `functions-framework`).
-    - Start the Frontend React dev server.
+    - Start the Frontend React dev server (Strictly on port 5173).
+    - **Start the Firebase Emulator Suite** (Firestore) on port 8081.
-    - Stream logs from both to your terminal.
+    - Stream logs from all services to your terminal.

-    > **Note:** If you encounter permission errors with `npm`, please fix your npm permissions or run the script with elevated privileges (though fixing permissions is recommended).
+    > **Note:** The Firestore Emulator is configured to **persist data**.
+It loads from and saves to the `emulator-data/` directory automatically.
+You only need to seed data once.

+    > **UI:** Use the Emulator UI at `http://localhost:4000` to inspect your local database.

 ---